Livingstone songwriters join forces in Songs from the Shire for an album of original music

 Songs from the Shire brought together local musicians in Livingstone Shire to produce an album of original contemporary music.

-RADF is delivered in partnership with 59 Queensland local councils.
+RADF is delivered in partnership with 59 Queensland local councils and aligns with the priorities of Creative Together 2020-2030.

 RADF supports arts and cultural activities that: